karlwilcox/website-build/reviews/games/_posts/2024-04-24-open-roads.md

 layout: review
 title: "Open Roads"
 platform: "XBox"
-teaser: ""
 tags:
-  - "linear"
+  - "interactive fiction"
 ---

 This is soaked in an atmosphere of melancholy, decay and deep time.
 There is a sweet story and lovely artwork (you can almost smell the dust and damp!).
 The gameplay was **very** linear but better for it because the story then becomes the focus rather than lots of clicking and searching.
 The voice acting was